Strictly unveils tribute to Robin Windsor as fans convinced ’The Final Act’ will leave them in tears

-Strictly has announced they will perform a tribute show to pro dancer Robin Windsor who died earlier this year.
+The stars of Strictly have announced a tribute show to pro dancer Robin Windsor, who died earlier this year.

 Robin competed on Strictly from 2010 until 2013.
-His celebrity partners included Patsy Kensit, Anita Dobson, Deborah Meadon, and Lisa Riley, the latter he finished in fifth place.
+His celebrity partners included Patsy Kensit, Anita Dobson, Deborah Meadon and Lisa Riley.
+With the latter he finished in fifth place.

-Even though the cause of his death was not revealed, the British dancer was found dead at age 44 in his hotel in February.
-His funeral took place the following month in his hometown, Ipswitch.
+The British dancer was found dead at age 44 in his hotel in February.
+His cause of death hasn’t been revealed.
+And his funeral took place the following month in his hometown of Ipswich.

 Strictly will celebrate ‘the life of our dear Robin Windsor’

-With tickets on sale, all profits will go to the SANE Mental Health Charity.
-Strictly judge Anton Du Beke and his former dance partner Lisa will host the event.
+With tickets now on sale, all profits will go to the SANE Mental Health Charity.
+Strictly judge Anton Du Beke and Robin’s former dance partner Lisa will host the event.

 View this post on Instagram